-In this course the student will experiment with the concepts, materials and techniques which drive the sculptural exploration, with the emphasis on the development of personal aesthetic direction.
+The goal of this class is to allow the student to create an advanced portfolio of sculptural work and to master certain techniques and materials in the process.
 To this end, great flexibility will be given to the student in creating sculptural problems and appropriate solutions under the personal direction of the instructor.
-The student will complete at least 3 sculptures focusing on one material or techniques.
-The web site at http://employees.oneonta.edu/sakoult contains resources and examples of student work
+The student will complete at least 4 sculptures focusing on one material or techniques.